Social broadcasting platform Caffeine nets $100 million from 21st Century Fox as the duo launch a joint venture for content

 Caffeine, the much-hyped social livestreaming platform unveiled by a duo of former Apple designers earlier this year, has raised more than $100 million in a round of funding led by 21st Century Fox.

 Other notable names in the round include existing investors Andreessen Horowitz and Greylock Partners, among a handful of other “undisclosed partners,” according to a statement issued by the startup.
 Caffeine isn’t providing a specific figure for the full round of funding, but it did say that 21st Century Fox itself invested $100 million.
-Caffeine isn’t revealing how much Andreessen Horowitz, Greylock et al. are throwing in the pot, but we do know that both VC firms previously invested $46 million across two rounds of funding.
+And the startup isn’t revealing how much Andreessen Horowitz, Greylock et al. are throwing into the pot, but we do know that both VC firms previously invested $46 million across two rounds of funding.

 Founded out of San Francisco in 2016, Caffeine is pitched as a streaming platform where anyone can broadcast esports, video gaming, entertainment, and other kinds of creative content.
 Though you can apparently watch movies and TV shows virtually with friends through the platform, and broadcast yourself playing guitar if you like, it appears the primary purpose of the Caffeine platform for now is to stream games, similar to Twitch.

-That said, alongside today’s investment news, Caffeine also revealed that its fresh cash injection will be used to fund a new joint venture called Caffeine Studios, which will be co-owned by Fox Sports and Caffeine.
+That said, alongside today’s investment news Caffeine revealed that its cash injection will be used to fund a new joint venture called Caffeine Studios, which will be co-owned by itself and Fox Sports.
 The studio will lean heavily on Fox Sports’ clout in live events and programming to develop exclusive live entertainment content, including esports, video gaming, and sports.

 The new Fox

 Caffeine Studios will constitute part of the “new Fox” expected to emerge as a result of Disney’s proposed acquisition of key Fox assets, a deal that could conclude early next year if it garners global regulatory approval.
-Existing 21st Century Fox executive chairman Lachlan Murdoch — the eldest son of media mogul Rupert — will serve as chair and CEO of the new Fox entity, and as a result of its investment in Caffeine, Murdoch will also join Caffeine’s board of directors.
+Existing 21st Century Fox executive chair Lachlan Murdoch — the eldest son of media mogul Rupert — will serve as chair and CEO of the new Fox entity, and as a result of its investment in Caffeine, Murdoch will also join Caffeine’s board of directors.

 “The combination of the Caffeine platform with a content studio that benefits from Fox Sports’ expertise in live events and programming will help position Caffeine to deliver compelling experiences in esports, video gaming, and entertainment,” Murdoch said in a statement.